gabrielaliera/Movie_RecyclerView/README.md

 - [x] Show a `Toast` or `Snackbar` when an item is clicked
 - [x] Add item dividers with `DividerItemDecoration`

+### Features for Lab 7
+The following REQUIRED features are completed:

+- [x] App contains a RecyclerView that displays a list of scrollable data
+- [x] App displays at least two (2) pieces of data for each RecyclerView item
+- [x] Use a downloadable font with custom color and size
+- [x] Modify the theme of the app in `themes.xml`
+- [x] Define and apply at least one style in **either** `themes.xml` or a new file `styles.xml`

+The following STRETCH features are implemented:

+- [x] Update the night theme to use different versions of styles when in dark mode
+- [x] Use different drawables when in dark mode

 The following EXTRA features are implemented: None